COFREND/ONDE-format/File format.md

 ![Different frames and convention involved in the positioning systems](images/media/figure2.png "Figure 2")

-Figure 2: Different frames and convention involved in the positioning systems.
+*Figure 2: Different frames and convention involved in the positioning systems*

 In the document, it was chosen to define the transformation between two frames in the shape of a vector consisting of 7
 values: 3 for the offset in terms of x,y,z directions, 4 for the rotation defining the frame expressed in terms of